karcot1/dataform_deployment_sample/README.md

 Set each trigger to connect to this repository, and point it towards the appropriate YAML configuration file (e.g., for "account", make sure the trigger points to "cloud_build_account.yaml").

-For the Pub/Sub invoked triggers, subscribe to a
+For the Pub/Sub invoked triggers, subscribe to the "dataform-deployments" topic you created in the previous section.

 For all three triggers, set the following subsitution variables:
 - _PROJECT_ID --> your GCP project